jamesdiacono/Replete/README.md

     -> A Buffer containing JavaScript, transpiled from CoffeeScript. capabilities.read("/etc/passwd");
     -> Rejected!

+### capabilities.watch(_locator_)
+The __watch__ capability detects when a file on disk is modified.
+It is passed the _locator_ of the file, and returns a Promise which resolves when the file next changes.
+This does not trigger any visible action.
+It simply informs Replete that it should drop the file from its cache.

 ### capabilities.mime(_locator_)
 The __mime__ capability predicts the MIME type of the Buffer produced by the `read` capability when it is called with the _locator_.
 It returns a string, or `undefined` if access to the file should be denied.